AhmedNassar7/Software-Engineering/README.md

 🌐 Keep track of software engineering opportunities on our [Discord Server](https://discord.gg/rSBweVR2Uc).

-🎉 Enjoy your time and Good Luck!
+🎉 Enjoy your time and best of luck!

 ---
 ## Contents